ARM-software/abi-aa/aapcs64/aapcs64.rst

   | __Bfloat16x8\_t | bfloat16x8\_t     | half-precison Brain float| 8         |
   +-----------------+-------------------+--------------------------+-----------+

-APPENDIX Support for Scalable Vectors
+APPENDIX Support for Scalable vectors
 =====================================

 As an optional extension, the AArch64 architecture supports a number of